estuary/flow/site/docs/reference/Connectors/capture-connectors/google-cloud-sql-postgres.md

 ## Supported versions and platforms

-This connector supports PostgreSQL versions 10.0 and later on major cloud platforms, as well as self-hosted instances.
+This connector supports PostgreSQL versions 10.0 and later.

-Setup instructions are provided for the following platforms:

 ## Prerequisites